akhilsahuji/blog/content/post/run-linux.md

 ---
-title: plug and play linux.
+title: Linux On External Hard Drive.
 date: 2024-06-26
+subtitle: plug and play linux.
 ---

 you want to use linux but also: